Toothless Tyger Taken To Task

 Think about that for just a few seconds.

 How could Tyger Shark be using our video to promote themselves on Three Best Rated, yet only now have learned of its existence?
-Why would a business like Tyger Shark think they could get away with such transparent lying, and why did Andrew K. Zyp, a lawyer for Stewart Esten LLP clearly feel so comfortable in proposing to engage in sharp practice by threatening to abuse the authority of the court against a not-profit-motivated social enterprise that donates all services to the community and any and all profits to local charities?
+Why would a business like Tyger Shark think they could get away with such transparent lying, and why did Andrew K. Zyp, a lawyer for Stewart Esten LLP clearly feel so comfortable in proposing to engage in sharp practice by threatening to abuse the authority of the court against a locally-focused and community-oriented media service that donates all services to benevolent community groups and local charities?

-This is a transparent lie told by once-respected business operators, bolstered by a threat from an ethically-questionable lawyer, made against a social enterprise that gives everything back to the community and local charities.
+This is a transparent lie told by once-respected business operators, bolstered by a threat from an ethically-questionable lawyer, made against a community-oriented that gives everything back to the community and local charities.

 It is truly unfortunate that we have been forced to expose these lies told and the abuses that were threatened,